Frequently asked questions

 Where will the stops be in Estonia?

-Rail Baltica international passenger terminals will be located in Ülemiste and Pärnu in Tallinn.
+Rail Baltica international passenger terminals are planned in Tallinn Ülemiste and Pärnu in Estonia, Riga and Riga Airport in Latvia, and Panevežis, Kaunas and Vilnius in Lithuania.
 In addition, local stops for regional trains are planned on the railway.
-According to the current plan, the following stops of local importance will be added to the Estonian railway line.
-Assaku, Luige, Saku, Kurtna, Kohila, Rapla, Järvakandi, Kaisma, Tootsi, Urge, Surju and Häädemeeste.
+According to the current plan, the following stops of local importance will be added to the Estonian section of the line: Assaku, Luige, Saku, Kurtna, Kohila, Rapla, Järvakandi, Kaisma, Tootsi, Urge, Surju and Urissaare.
 The Rail Baltica freight terminal will be located in the port of Muuga, which will be the only Rail Baltica terminal with a direct connection to the freight port.
 In addition, there are plans for a freight station in Pärnu as well as in the Soodevahe area of Harju County.

 Will Rail Baltica also improve national regional connections?

 High-speed cross-border rail connections are a European priority, and Rail Baltica's wider aim is to bring European cities closer together in time-space.
-At the same time, it has now been decided at national level that local trains of regional importance will be brought on the railway, with stops in Assaku, Luige, Saku, Kurtna, Kohila, Rapla, Järvakandi, Kaisma, Tootsi, Urge, Surju and Häädemeeste.
+At the same time, it has now been decided at national level that local trains of regional importance will be brought on the railway, with stops at Assaku, Luige, Saku, Kurtna, Kohila, Rapla, Järvakandi, Kaisma, Tootsi, Urge, Surju and Urissaare.

 How have the views of local residents along the route been taken into account?